 When some observers suggest he could have learned to taper his anger in his role as a very public and influential figure, they ought to remember how he became a powerful man and player in the first place.
 This was the teenager from Cork who was initially rejected by English clubs, but would not sit down and shrug his shoulders; giving up was worse than any foul-mouthed rant in his eyes.
 Only by setting himself standards did he raise himself high enough to become the driving force behind the greatest club side in England or earn the respect of the two most uncompromising managers of all time.

 Titanic battles between the Irishman and his arch-enemy Patrick Vieira – and by proxy between Manchester United and Arsenal – characterised the late 1990s.
-In a face to face encounter broadcast by ITV three years ago, Keane stared deep into the Senegal-born giant’s eyes as the reminisced over their era on the pitch.
+In a face to face encounter broadcast by ITV a few years ago, Keane stared deep into the Senegal-born giant’s eyes as the reminisced over their era on the pitch.
 “It was almost my job to keep you down there,” Keane said to Vieira.
 “It was an important role for me that I didn’t feel you were going to get the edge on me.
 I needed to dominate even the players at Man Utd; I think if I’d let you beat me in these rivalries in the middle of the park it don’t would have cost me long term.”

 Their last ever league clash in 2005 epitomised the depths to which the battle was as much a mental struggle as a physical or tactical one.
 On his way back from the dressing room to collect his forgotten captain’s armband, Keane overheard Vieira threaten Gary Neville with a direct confrontation if he went near Robert Pires, and his switch flipped.
 “We’ll see you out there,” he snarled, fingers jabbing in the Frenchman’s direction.

 Read | Roy Keane’s head and Roy Keane’s heart